alfnielsen/MessageBridgeJS/README.md

   onError?: (err?: unknown /*Error*/, eventOrData?: unknown) => void onClose?: (err?: unknown /*Error*/, eventOrData?: unknown) => void onConnect?: () => void
+  // intersection - can be used to generalize behavior (Happens as early as possible in the process)
+  // Happens just after user options is applied.
+Before stored in track map and before any other actions. interceptSendMessage?: (msg: Message) => Message // (default: undefined)
+  // Happens after message-string parsing, but before stored in history, onMessage and all other actions
+  // To get request for the message use: getTrackedRequestMessage(trackId: string): Message | undefined interceptReceivedMessage?: (msg: Message) => Message // (default: undefined)
   // handle errors and timeouts
   avoidThrowOnNonTrackedError?: boolean // (default: undefined) throwOnTrackedError?: boolean // (default: undefined)